Sigmund Freud - Life and Work | Dictionary

 Leopold Lowenfeld (1857-1923)

-Psychiatrist in Munchen, he published in 1901 Freud's work Uber der Traum (On Dream ), in the Grenzfragen des Nerven-und Seelenlebens collection, which was printed by himself together with H. Kurella.
-Otherwise, he included contributions signed by Freud in two of his own books; Die Freudsche psychoanalustische Methode (Freud's Psychoanalithical Method) in Die psychischen Zwangserscheinungen (The Obsessional Psychical Phenomena), Wiesbaden, 1904 and Meine Ansichten uber die Rolle der Sexualitat in der Atiologie der Neurosen (My Opinions Concerning the Role of Sexuality in the Etiology of Neuroses) G.W., V, in the fourth edition of Sexualleben und Nervenleiden ( Sexual Life and Nervous Affections), Wiesbaden, 1906.
+Psychiatrist in Munchen, he published in 1901 Freud's work Uber der Traum (On Dream), in the Grenzfragen des Nerven-und Seelenlebens collection, which was printed by himself together with H. Kurella.
+Otherwise, he included contributions signed by Freud in two of his own books; Die Freudsche psychoanalustische Methode (Freud's Psychoanalithical Method) in Die psychischen Zwangserscheinungen (The Obsessional Psychical Phenomena), Wiesbaden, 1904 and Meine Ansichten uber die Rolle der Sexualitat in der Atiologie der Neurosen (My Opinions Concerning the Role of Sexuality in the Etiology of Neuroses) G.W., V, in the fourth edition of Sexualleben und Nervenleiden (Sexual Life and Nervous Affections), Wiesbaden, 1906.

 Ludwig Frank (1863-1935)

-Neurologist in Zurich, Forel's supporter.
+Neurologist in Zurich,

 Manfred Bleuler

-Born in 1903, famous psychiatrist, as well as his father, professor at Zurich University and manager at the Asylum in Burgholzli since 1942 to 1969.
+father, professor at Zurich University and manager at the Asylum in Burgholzli since 1942 to 1969.

 Max Isserlin (1879-1941)

-Neurologist in Munchen; he was for a long time Kraepelin's assistant.
+Kraepelin's assistant.
 He died in England where he lived as a refugee.

 Otto Gross (1877-1920)

-Medical studies in Graz, then assistant to Kraepelin in Munchen.
+Medical studies in Graz, then assistant to

 Otto Rank (1886-1939)

-His name was initially Rosenfeld, but he changed it because of a conflict with his father.
-Between 1906-1915 he was the secretary of the Vienna Psychoanalytical Society, whose protocols he was drafting.
-In 1907, in spring his book Der Kunstler; Ansatz zu einer Sexualpsychologie (The Artist; Essay of Sexual Psychology) was published.
+Vienna Society for Psychoanalysis, whose protocols he was drafting.
+In 1907, in spring, was published his book: Der Kunstler; Ansatz zu einer Sexualpsychologie (The Artist; Essay of Sexual Psychology).
 He was promoted in 1912 as doctor in philosophy from the University of Vienna.
 Rank was the first analyst who was not a physician and was also a founding member of the Committee.
 He left psychoanalysis at the beginning of 20-ties; he lived in the USA since1935 till his death.
+(Click here to read an extensive presentation).

 Paul Eugen Bleuler (1857-1939)

-Since 1898 to 1927, psychiatry professor at the Zurich University and manager at the Burgholzli Asylum, succeeding his master Forel.
+Forel.
 Before this he has been manager at the Rheinau Asylum (a canton from Zurich) for 12 years.
 One of the great pioneers of psychiatry, especially of the dementia parecox, which he first called "schizophrenia".
 Being directly influenced by the psychoanalytical method, he will have important contributions to the knowledge of autism and ambivalence.
 It seems that he was already receptive to Freud's ideas since 1901, when he asked Jung to expound The Interpretation of Dreams before the doctors from Burgholzli.
 During his lifetime, he pleaded against alcoholism.
-His Lehrbuch der Psychiatrie (Handbook of Psychiatry ), Berlin (1916) still enjoys authority.
+His Lehrbuch der Psychiatrie (Handbook of Psychiatry), Berlin (1916), still enjoys authority.

 Paul Sollier (1861-1933)